King Benjamin

 Other words used exclusively by Benjamin include "render" (3), "attention" (1), "adulterous" (1), "attempting" (1), "injure" (1), "interest" (1), "list" (1), "lively" (1), "peaceably" (1), "prize" (1), "proclaim" (1), "pronounced" (1), "quarrel" (1), "require" (1), "requires" (1), "secondly" (1), "stopped" (1), "trifle" (1), "who ever" (1), and "worthless" (1).

 After rehearsing the words of the angel of God, who taught of the atoning work of the Lord Omnipotent, Benjamin uses the same term for God that had been used by the messenger.
 The term omnipotent denotes God’s power to do all things according to His will, including His power to bless His children according to their faith and obedience.
-As we read the words of King Benjamin, we should think of ways to exercise greater faith, so that the Lord may more fully bless us.
+As you read the words of King Benjamin, think of ways to exercise greater faith, so that the Lord may more fully bless you.

 Avoiding Contention and Deception